Who can benefit from Nutritional Therapy?

 Nutritional Therapy corrects all of the above.

 The ultimate rule of thumb is the ‘one man’s meat is another man’s poison’.
 There are five Biotypes, which means body-type defined by their dominant gland.
-The significant dominant gland dictates how the body breaks down and utilises different food groups, it’s tendency toward weight gain, the size of meal portions that serve as healthful, whether three clear meals or snacking is more suitable to the body-type.
+The significant dominant gland dictates how the body breaks down and utilises different food groups, it’s a tendency toward weight gain, the size of meal portions that serve as healthful, whether three clear meals or snacking is more suitable to the body-type.
 The list really does go on….